Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

-# Lightstreamer Room-Ball Demo Adapter #
+# Lightstreamer - Room-Ball Demo - Java SE Adapter #

-This project includes the resources needed to develop the Metadata and Data Adapters for the [Lightstreamer Room-Ball Demo](https://github.com/Weswit/Lightstreamer-example-RoomBall-client-javascript) that is pluggable into Lightstreamer Server.
+This project includes the resources needed to develop the Metadata and Data Adapters for the [Room-Ball Demo](https://github.com/Weswit/Lightstreamer-example-RoomBall-client-javascript) that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.<br>
 The <b>Room-Ball Demo</b> implements a simple pure Server-side Mode multiplayer soccer game:
 - Physics runs on server side only
 - User commands are streamed from clients to server